adamfoneil/WorkTracker/README.md

 Here are all the [model classes](https://github.com/adamosoftware/WorkTracker/tree/master/WorkTracker.Library/Models) JobTracker creates.
 I use my [ModelSync](https://github.com/adamosoftware/ModelSync) library to [create](https://github.com/adamosoftware/WorkTracker/blob/master/WorkTracker.Library/JobTracker.cs#L237) the tables in your database.

 If you want to assure that the same job can't run more than once, use the `StartUniqueAsync` method and pass some sort of key you decide is unique in your application.
-You'll get an exception if the job has been run before.
+You'll get a [DuplicateJobException](https://github.com/adamosoftware/WorkTracker/blob/master/WorkTracker.Library/Exceptions/DuplicateJobException.cs) job has been run before.
 If the job has failed in the past, it will retry up to 10 times.

 ```csharp
 var userName = "adamo";